-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS At 31 March 2023 (Unaudited) (continued)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS For the period ended 31 March 2024 (Unaudited) (continued)

-14 INTEREST-BEARING LOANS AND BORROWINGS (continued)
+16 INTEREST-BEARING LOANS AND BORROWINGS (continued)

 During 2022, the Group had obtained two new facilities aggregating to AED 3,673,000 thousands.
 The tenure of these new facilities is for a period of six years from the date of the agreements and carry profit rates of 1 or 3 month EIBOR plus a margin of 1%.
 These facilities are guaranteed by the Parent Company.
-The outstanding amount from these facilities as at 31 March 2023 is AED 3,583 thousand (31 December 2022: AED 853,583 thousand).
+The outstanding amount from these facilities as at 31 March 2024 is AED 3,673 thousands (31 December 2023: AED 3,673 thousands).

 During 2022, the Group also executed short term facility of AED 600,000 thousands.
 This facility carries interest of EIBOR plus 1% per annum and is secured by a corporate guarantee from the Parent Company.
-As at 31 March 2023 and as at 31 December 2022, the Group has neither drawn down nor availed any amount from the facility.
+As at 31 March 2024 and as at 31 December 2023, the Group has neither drawn down nor availed any amount from the facility.